Reddit: Users and moderators

 Registering an account with Reddit is free and requires an email address.
 In addition to commenting and voting, registered users can also create their own subreddit on a topic of their choosing.
 In Reddit style, usernames begin with "u/".
-Noteworthy redditors include u/Poem_for_your_sprog, who responds to messages across Reddit in verse, u/Shitty_Watercolour who posts paintings in response to posts, and u/spez, the CEO of Reddit (Steve Huffman).
+Noteworthy redditors include u/Poem_for_your_sprog, who responds to messages across Reddit in verse, u/Shitty_Watercolour (Hector Janse van Rensburg) who posts paintings in response to posts, and u/spez (Steve Huffman), the CEO of Reddit.

 Subreddits are overseen by moderators, Reddit users who earn the title by creating a subreddit or being promoted by a current moderator.
 Reddit users may also request to moderate a sub that has no moderators or very inactive ones in r/redditrequest.
 These requests are reviewed by the Reddit admins.
 Moderators are volunteers who manage their communities, set and enforce community-specific rules, remove posts and comments that violate these rules, and often work to keep discussions in their subreddit on topic.
 Admins, by contrast, are employees of Reddit.

 Early on, Reddit implemented shadow banning, purportedly to address spam accounts, while saying, "it's still the only tool we have to punish people who break the rules".
-In 2015, Reddit added an account suspension feature which they said would replace sitewide shadowbans, however, moderators are still able to shadowban users or their individual posts.
+In 2015, Reddit added an account suspension feature which it said would replace sitewide shadowbans, however, moderators are still able to shadowban users or their individual posts.

 Reddit releases transparency reports annually which have information like how many posts have been taken down by moderators and for what reason.
 It also details information about requests law enforcement agencies have made for information about users or to take down content.
 In 2020, Reddit removed 6% of posts made on the platform (approx. 233 million).
 More than 99% of removals were marked as spam; the remainder made up of a mix of other offensive content.
-Around 131 million posts were removed by the automated moderator and the rest were taken down manually.
+Around 131 million posts were removed by the automated moderator (~56 %) and the rest were taken down manually.

 It is estimated that Reddit's moderators work 466 hours every day, which is $3.4 million in unpaid work each year.
 That roughly equates to 2.8% of the company's annual revenue.